White Sox vs. Guardians Player Props Betting Odds

-Sportsbooks have listed player props for Luis Robert and others when the Cleveland Guardians host the Chicago White Sox at Progressive Field on Monday at 6:10 PM ET.
+Player prop bet odds for Jose Ramirez, Luis Robert and others are listed when the Cleveland Guardians host the Chicago White Sox at Progressive Field on Tuesday at 6:10 PM ET.

 Bet on this matchup or its props with DraftKings!